MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/streaming.md

 * Follower mode (if data is ingested to the leader cluster in streaming ingestion, expect a data lag of up to 24 hours when querying the follower).
 * [Data mapping](../../management/mappings.md).
 Only [pre-created](../../management/create-ingestion-mapping-command.md) data mappings are supported.
 * [Update policy](../../concepts/updatepolicy.md).
-Queries to be used in streaming ingestion update policicies are allowed to work only on the newly created datathat work.
+Queries to be used in streaming ingestion update policicies are allowed to work only on the newly created data.
+* [Extent tags](../../management/extents-overview.md#extent-tagging).
+Extent tags cannot be set on the streaming ingestion data.

 ## Limitations